joshu911/fluffy-sniffle/scrabble-score/README.md

 # Scrabble Score

-Welcome to Scrabble Score on Exercism's Dart Track.
-If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Introduction

 [Scrabble][wikipedia] is a word game where players place letter tiles on a board to form words.